MansiPS/HR-Analytics-using-Power-Bi/README.md

 This Illustrates the Analysis of Employees of "Human Resource" Department.📍
 ![Analysis 7](https://github.com/user-attachments/assets/7d43f3d3-9aa9-41ba-bd6b-df74cd334ae9)

-This Illustrates the Analysis of Employees of "Research" Department.📍
+This Illustrates the Analysis of Employees of "Research and Development" Department.📍
 ![Analysis 8](https://github.com/user-attachments/assets/2072767c-6f32-48c0-8b25-6d367eafbed5)

 This Illustrates the Analysis of Employees of "Sales" Department.📍